Harmonic-Percussive-Bandwidth-Extension/Harmonic-Percussive-Bandwidth-Extension.github.io/_pages/audio.md

 </html>

 In this page, we introduce a few audio examples drawn from the test set of <a href="https://sigsep.github.io/datasets/musdb.html" target="_blank" rel="noopener noreferrer">MUSDB18</a>.
-Each audio example have been downsampled to 16kHz (Anchor), then processed successively by the <a href="https://cslikai.cn/Apollo/" target="_blank" rel="noopener noreferrer">Apollo</a> model, the <a href="https://audioldm.github.io/audiosr/" target="_blank" rel="noopener noreferrer">AudioSR</a> model, and our model HP-codec+.
+Each audio example have been downsampled to 16kHz (Anchor), then processed successively by the <a href="https://cslikai.cn/Apollo/" target="_blank" rel="noopener noreferrer">Apollo</a> model, the <a href="https://audioldm.github.io/audiosr/" target="_blank" rel="noopener noreferrer">AudioSR</a> model, and our model HP-codecX.

 ---
 # Experimental results